Azincourt Energy (CVE:AAZ) Trading Down 20% – Should You Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares dropped 20% on Wednesday .
+(CVE:AAZ – Get Free Report)’s stock price dropped 20% on Wednesday .
 The stock traded as low as C$0.04 and last traded at C$0.04.
-Approximately 846,635 shares were traded during trading, an increase of 540% from the average daily volume of 132,369 shares.
+Approximately 952,468 shares changed hands during trading, an increase of 608% from the average daily volume of 134,611 shares.
 The stock had previously closed at C$0.05.

 Azincourt Energy Company Profile